 We're never truly sure what his motivations are.
 Usually he is in it for the challenge, but we're sometimes led to believe that he cares.
 House tries to subvert this by revealing how selfish he is, but it's pretty ambiguous.

-Oz.
+- Oz.
 Lemuel Idzik, the mentally-ill murderer of Kareem Said, who he'd met years before in Istanbul.
-Said gave a passionate speech about how life was meaningless because the universe would one day end.
-Lemuel took the lesson to heart and tries to commit suicide by killing two people in Oz-to his dismay he doesn't get the death penalty by reason of his insanity.
+Said (before he converted to Islam) gave a passionate speech about how life was meaningless because the universe would one day end.
+Lemuel took the lesson to heart and killed him for destroying his sense of meaning, then tried to get himself killed by murdering two more people in Oz-to his dismay he's spared the death sentence because his lawyer didn't give him effective representation.